replikativ/datahike/README.md

                         "United Kingdom"))))

-  ;; Let's do a cross db join to see what dishes Alice might like based on their country (go (println (<! (d/q '[:find ?name ?d
+  ;; Let's do a cross db join to see what dishes Alice might like based on the country (go (println (<! (d/q '[:find ?name ?d
                           :in $1 $2 ?name
                           :where